wp-plugins/bp-pretty-quote/readme.txt

 6. Polaroid
 7. Playbill

-Thanks to [msurguy](http://bootsnipp.com/snippets/featured/dynamic-avatar-blur) on Bootsnipp for #1.
+Thanks to [msurguy](http://bootsnipp.com/snippets/featured/dynamicavatarblur) on Bootsnipp for #1.

-Numbers 2-7 are via [CoDrops](http://tympanus.net/codrops/2012/07/25/modern-block-quote-styles/) with some minor changes.
+Numbers 27 are via [CoDrops](http://tympanus.net/codrops/2012/07/25/modernblockquotestyles/) with some minor changes.

-[Visit BP Pretty Quote] (http://beyond-paper.com/bp-pretty-quote-wordpress-plugin/) for more information and support.
+[Visit BP Pretty Quote](http://beyond-paper.com/bp-pretty-quote-wordpress-plugin/) for more information and support.

 == Installation ==

 From your WordPress dashboard

-1. Visit 'Plugins->Add New'
+1. Visit 'Plugins>Add New'
 2. Search for 'BP Pretty Quote'
 3. Activate BP Pretty Quote from your Plugins page

 From WordPress.org

 1. Download BP Pretty Quote
-2. Extract the folder 'bp-pretty-quote' to your desktop
+2. Extract the folder 'bpprettyquote' to your desktop
-3. Upload the folder 'bp-pretty-quote' to your '/wp-content/plugins' directory, using your favorite method (ftp, sftp, scp, etc...)
+3. Upload the folder 'bpprettyquote' to your '/wpcontent/plugins' directory, using your favorite method (ftp, sftp, scp, etc...)
 4. Activate BP Pretty Quote from your Plugins page.

 **To Use**